 In this guide, we look at clip-in (also known as clipless) pedals and cleats.
-We consider their advantages, and how they work; while also looking at the various models available.
+We consider their advantages, how they work, and the various models available.

-The main advantage of clip-in (also known as clipless) pedals is an increase in control over the bike; as well as greater confidence, from knowing your feet will not slip off the pedals, especially in wet conditions.
+The main advantage of clip-in (also known as clipless) pedals is increased control over the bike, as well as greater confidence from knowing your feet will not slip off the pedals, especially in wet conditions.

 When correctly set up, a clip-in pedal will ensure your foot is always in the correct position over the pedal axle - helping to transfer your power more effectively.

-Clip-in shoes, which partner with clip-in pedals, are stiffer than normal training shoes; this has benefits in terms of efficiency, while also increasing comfort on longer rides.
+Clip-in shoes, which partner with clip-in pedals, are stiffer than normal training shoes.
+This also has benefits in terms of efficiency while also increasing comfort on longer rides.

 How do clip-in pedals work?

-Clip-in pedals are made up of two main components: the pedal, which attaches to your bike like a regular flat pedal; then the cleat, which attaches to the sole of your cycling shoe.
+Clip-in pedals are made up of two main components: the pedal, which attaches to your bike like a regular flat pedal; and the cleat, which attaches to the sole of your cycling shoe.

 A spring mechanism on the pedal allows you to 'clip' the cleats on your shoes in and out of the pedals.

-When setting off, start with one foot already clipped into the pedal; this means you only have one foot to clip in when moving.
-When stopping, try to ensure that you do so next to a solid object that you can lean against; that way, if you can't unclip for some reason, then you won't fall over!
+When setting off, start with one foot already clipped into the pedal.
+This means you only have one foot to clip in when moving.
+When stopping, try to ensure that you do so next to something you can lean against.
+That way, if you can't unclip for some reason, then you won't fall over.

 Are there different cleats for different clip-in pedals & shoes?